Previous Light:

 Courtesy US Coast Guard

-Funding was acquired and in 1993, the lighthouse was moved to its present location about 300 feet from the cliff edge.
+With efforts started back in 1883, enough funding was acquired and in 1993, the lighthouse was moved to its present location about 300 feet from the cliff edge.
 It took nineteen days, using 800,000 pounds of steel to support the building, with 38 jacks capable of lifting 60 tons each, to move it to its new location, and it had to be moved in a zigzag pattern, to minimize structural stress.
 The over 120-year old brick lighthouse with the attached keeper’s building weighed in at over four million pounds.
 Before the move, the priceless first order Fresnel lens had to be removed.
 After the move, the lens was replaced with a first-order lens from Cape Lookout Light located in North Carolina.

 Block Island Southeast Light was relighted on August 27, 1994.

-The lighthouse is also considered to be haunted by a female ghost known as Mad Maggie who hates men.
-For more details, click on the link "Mad Maggie Haunting" Blog at the top of the page.
+For more details, click on the link "Mad Maggie Haunting" Blog at the top of the page, to be directed to my Lighthouse Stories blog.

 Places to Visit Nearby: